I’m going to make a list of these in chronological order, to make it easier for anyone who wants to read all of them.

 What have I read this week?

 What have I read this week?
-It’s late, sorry.
+Nothing, and it’s late, sorry!